-Cause - DHS does not appear to have adequate policies and procedures in place to ensure compliance with the required cost principles such as review and approval of expenditures and maintenance of records.
+Cause - DHS does not appear to have adequate policies and procedures in place to ensure compliance with the required cost principles such as review and approval of expenditures.

 Recommendation - We recommend that DHS improve internal controls to ensure adherence to Federal regulations related to the fiscal and administrative requirements for expending and accounting for non-payroll expenditures.
-In addition, DHS should continue to be vigilant in following internal policies over reviews and authorizations.
+In addition, DHS should continue to be vigilant in following internal policies over review and authorizations.

-Schedule of Findings and Questioned Costs Year Ended September 30, 2019
+Schedule of Findings and Questioned Costs Year Ended September 30, 2020